datacamp-content/courses-introduction-to-shell/chapter1.md

 Ex().multi(
     has_cwd('/home/repl'),
     has_dir('/home/repl/yearly/2017',
             incorrect_msg="Cannot find a '2017' directory in '/home/repl/yearly'.
-You can create this directory using the relative path `yearly/2017`.")
+You can make this directory using the relative path `yearly/2017`.")
 )
 Ex().success_msg("Cool!
 Let's wrap up this chapter with an exercise that repeats some of its concepts!")
 ```